tnebooks/12th-physics/content.en/docs/electronics-and-communication/_index.md

 The efficiency \((\eta)\) of full wave rectifier is twice that of a half wave rectifier and is found to be \(81.2\%\) .
 It is because of power losses in the winding, the diode and the load resistance.

+>Centre tap transformer: There is a facility to tap at halfway point in the secondary windings.
+This helps to measure the induced voltage from one end of the secondary to the centre point.
+If the centre tap point is grounded, then the voltage across the secondary will be divided into two halves.
+For example, if the voltage across the secondary is 240 V, then the voltage across one end and the centre tap point is +120 V and at the other end it is –120V.
 ## 10.3.5 Breakdown mechanism

 The reverse current or the reverse saturation current due to the minority charge carriers is small.
 If the reverse bias applied to a \(p - n\) junction is increased beyond a point, the junction breaks down and the reverse current rises sharply.
 The voltage at which breakdown happens is called the breakdown voltage and it depends on the width of the depletion region, which in turn depends on the doping level.